 This topic describes the recommended setup for a Chef cookbook project using Chef Automate.

-The following example shows how to create a cookbook, with project and pipeline, configure it to be built with Chef Automate, and then imported it into Chef Automate itself.
+The following example shows how to create a cookbook, with a project and a pipeline, configure it to be built with Chef Automate, and then import it into Chef Automate itself.
 From your workstation as user with admin privileges on the Chef Automate server, do the following:

 Make a working directory (

 workspacein the example):